Brikmo/brikmo-landing-page/src/pages/index.md

 ---
 templateKey: index-page
 title: Get what you need.
-Delivered...
+Delivered.
 subheading: Get local retail delivery help from others in your area.
 mainContentTitle: How Brikmo Works
 formSectionTitle: Get in touch